Tocard/documentation/docs/node-runners/mining-on-streamr.md

 ---
-sidebar_position: 3
+sidebar_position: 2
 ---

-# Mining concepts
+# Mining on Streamr
 Mining means that a Broker node subscribes to selected incentivized streams and helps propagate the messages in those streams, essentially contributing bandwidth to the stream in exchange for earning DATA tokens.
 Technically, the mining process is controlled by a mining plugin that is included with the Broker node.

 The mining process and associated token economics are described at a high level on the DATA token page on the project website, as well as in the Tokenomics section of the docs.